 Regardless of the COP outcome, one thing is clear: Chile has firmly launched itself into the low-carbon future and has demonstrated no interest in going back.
 As the public electric transport capital of the Americas with a robust renewable energy and environmental policy framework, Chile stands as an exemplar of climate progress and vision, both in the region and beyond.

-Zachary Strauss is a program assistant at the Atlantic Council Global Energy Center.
+Zachary Strauss is an assistant director at the Atlantic Council Global Energy Center.